vblanco20-1/vulkan-guide/vkguide_new_source/chapter_5/gltf_nodes.md

 Array of VkSamplers too, which matches GLTF format.
 Its likely this one will barely be a couple.
 We could be hashing and storing them globally in the engine, but if we keep to the concept that a loaded gltf controls all of the vulkan resources, it simplifies the engine.

-We then have a descriptor pool made explicitly for this gltf file.
+We then have a descriptor pool made explicitly for this glTF file.
 That way way dont need to deal with descriptor sets individually in any point, and can free that to delete all descriptors for the materials in the file.

 The materialDataBuffer will contain the material data as seen in the GLTFMetallicRoughness material.
 We will use a single big buffer for the material data of every material in the file.